rajcha08/ArabianHorse/README.md

 i wanted to tell thrm you gave it. i will tell them actually. i miss you. edo yearing laga undi. pull in my heart.

+You no need to tell them.
+I miss you too.
+Even I have that longing thing pulling me.
+I miss you very much